254In61/aap-exec-env/README.md

 - Ontop I have added these:

-a) Ansible collections ( Ref: requirements.yml )

     - community.general : I rely on the email module aloooot for sending email notifications real-time as playbooks are running!!

     - awx.awx  : I hate clicking and clicking on the AAP GUI to build Organizations, Projects,Job Templates , Workflows etc..
 A good Ansible script does that for me!
 You will need awx.awx

     - f5networks.f5_modules : Needed this in some project to update F5s.
 I thought, why not add them permanently.

     - infoblox.nios_modules : Some modules I have had a hard time understanding!..But needed them along the way :(

+- Checkout the requirements.txt to see the python modules included to support the above modules.

 - Used ansible-builder to build the podman image .
 All this done on an RHEL 8* environment.